lowercaseonly/the_cartesian/README.md

 │   └───helper                 # Helper Models (Shared between different Machine Parts) │   └───components             # Printable Component Models └───src                        # Source Code

+## Mechanical Setup
+The basic mechnical structure of the described hardware consists of three linear axis which are oriented orthogonal to each other (hence the project name).

+### The X Axis
+The X axis (also referred to as the *portal*) consists of the main structural, rectangular frame on which two pairs of linear guide rails carry a common rod.